txt/se25/docs/patterns3.md

 **Use When:** Asynchronous, decoupled, real-time interaction is important.
 **Potential Merge:** Shares traits with Microservices (especially in event orchestration), but is broader in scope.

+- May implement another common pattern called **subject-observer** or **publish-subscribe**.
+  - Loose co-ordination better different parts of the code
+  - Every registered  listener has a loop that goes to some notice board looking for events
+  - All the listeners loop independently.
+  - IF anyone sees anything they like, they react.

 ### ✅ **3.
 Microkernel Architecture Pattern**
 **Definition:** A minimal core system with plug-in modules to add functionality.